run-ai/docs/docs/Researcher/researcher-library/rl-hpo-support.md

 ```

-* Call the Run:AI HPO library to specify a set of hyperparameters and pick a specific configuration for this experiment.
+* Call the Run:ai HPO library to specify a set of hyperparameters and pick a specific configuration for this experiment.

 ``` python
 config = runai.hpo.pick(